 The charm of Fyvie ranges from its 13th-century origins to its stunning Edwardian interiors.
 The castle is home to a superb collection of arms, armour and paintings, including works by Raeburn and Gainsborough.

-Stroll around the picturesque lake, or visit the restored 1903 racquet court and bowling alley.
+Stroll around the picturesque loch, or visit the restored 1903 racquet court and bowling alley.